singh1114/best/_posts/2019-07-05-how-to-write-a-request-parameter-validation-middleware-in-node.js.md

 A good example for which a middleware can be used is logging.
 You can log your request parameters, headers, response data to whatever logging system you are using.

-We are going to talk about a specific type of middleware in this article, but you can extend it to anything you want to.
+We are only going to talk about a specific type of middleware in this article, but you can extend it to anything you want to.

 ## A middleware that can validate the request parameters.